 Accuracy of transcription

 This database of names was created by transcribing nearly half a million original signatures.
-This massive task was complicated by the fact that the handwriting varies in quality, with many of the signatures bordering on illegibility: some were signed by the aged and infirm; in other cases members of the same family seem to have spelt their surnames in different ways.
+This massive task was complicated by the fact that the handwriting varies in quality, with many of the signatures being difficult to read.
+Also, some were signed by the aged and infirm and in other cases members of the same family seem to have spelt their surnames in different ways.

-Townland names are similarly affected and consistency is absent; in most cases the names are spelt as they were pronounced locally, rather than in conformity with the official standardised spelling.
-A degree of subjectivity has, therefore, been used in interpreting names and addresses, and the result is far from perfect.
+Townland names are affected in the same way and consistency is absent.
+In most cases the names are spelt as they were pronounced locally, rather than in conformity with the official standardised spelling.
+Some subjectivity has therefore been used in interpreting names and addresses.
+The result is far from perfect.

 Images can be viewed as 'png' (Portable Network Graphics) - a web optimised version of the scanned document, or 'DjVu' - an image of the original scanned document.
 The default setting opens images using Png.

 'DjVu' allows you to view an image of the original scanned document.
 To view images using DjVu, select the DjVu button under 'Choose image format' on the 'Search Results' page.
 Before you can view images, you must first download a DjVu viewer.
 You can do this by clicking on the DjVu download button which appears on the 'Search Results' pages when the DjVu option is selected.